-During the years ended December 31, 2019, the Company recognized research and development expense under the Adimab Agreement of \$0.1 million related to antibody discovery fees and \$0.2 million related to the FTE costs.
+During the years ended December 31, 2021, 2020 and 2019, we recognized research and development expenses associated with full-time employee costs of \$28,000, \$0.2 million and \$0.2 million, respectively.

-9. Redeemable Convertible Preferred Stock
+10. Redeemable Convertible Preferred Stock

 Under the Company's Amended and Restated Certificate of Incorporation ("Certificate of Incorporation"), the Company is authorized to issue two classes of shares: preferred and common stock.
-The preferred stock may be issued in series, and the Company's board of directors is authorized to determine the rights, preferences, and terms of each series.

-Upon the closing of the Company's IPO in June 2020, all outstanding convertible preferred stock was converted into common shares of the Company, as a result there was no authorized or outstanding redeemable convertible preferred stock as of December 31, 2020.
+The preferred stock may be issued in series, and the Company's Board of Directors is authorized to determine the rights, preferences, and terms of each series.
+These rights preferences and terms could include dividend rights, conversion rights, voting rights, terms of redemptions, liquidation preferences and sinking fund terms.
+As a result of the IPO in June 2020, all then outstanding convertible preferred stock was converted into shares of common stock.
+There are no outstanding shares of preferred stock as of December 31, 2021.